ACCJ Programming Basics

 This denotes whether or not the speaker and/or the committee chair has agreed that the contents of the event can be published or made available to the general public.

-Speakers should always be consulted, during the planning stage, to determine their preference.
-Whether a program is on or off the record should be announced in the event description.
+This decision should be confirmed with the speaker before the event, and whether a program is on or off the record should be announced in the event description.

 Media Coverage